ibm-security-verify/webauthn-passkey-sample-web/README.md

-# IBM Security Verify Passkey Sample App
+# IBM Security Verify Sample App for Passkey on Web

 An example implementation of Passkeys using native browser functionality and the IBM Security Verify WebAuthn Relying Party Server.